meltano/meltano/docs/src/_guide/troubleshooting.md

 *Problem: "Why do **incremental runs** produce duplicate data?"*

-View this [Slack discussion](https://meltano.slack.com/archives/C013EKWA2Q1/p1659024288228009).
-Tl;dr: Singer takes an "at least once" approach to replication, so if you're encounting this, it might be intended behavior.
+Singer takes an "at least once" approach to replication, so if you're encountering this, it might be intended behavior.
+[This issue](https://github.com/MeltanoLabs/Singer-Working-Group/issues/13) is a good summary of the current state and a proposal to change this behavior.

 *Problem: "My **runs take too long**."*